gchochla/legm/docs/manager.md

 ## Start using

-After registering hyperparameters, they are then accesible as simple attributes, e.g.
+After registering hyperparameters, they are then accessible as simple attributes, e.g.

 ```python
 exp_manager = ExperimentManager(this_path, that_path)